sonos/api-web-sample-app/README.md

 	a) **With Docker**

+    Note - you must have Docker for Desktop installed to perform these steps  - https://www.docker.com/products/docker-desktop/:

 	  i.
 Ensure Docker is running.

 	  ii.
 In a terminal/command prompt, navigate to this repository and enter the `sample-app` directory